mdeguzis/SteamOS-Tools/README.md

 `alchemist`
 Default branch - "stable" work that gets PRs, fixes, priority over all other branches.
 `brewmaster`
-Now that Jessie is stable, evaluation of current repository and packages is underway. **Not** recommended for use.
+Now that Jessie is stable, evaluation of next SteamOS preview release and packages is underway. **Not** recommended for use.
+`brewmaster-beta`
+Beta testing of fresh Brewmaster changes.
+This will be a focus while Brewmaster is in it's early stages.
 `testing`
 Branch where new scripts are made, larger alterations to existing ones implemented, and more.